xballoy/xballoy.github.io/_posts/2017-11-19-my-global-day-of-code-retreat-2017.md

 classes.
 Purity over mutability.
 Composition over inheritance.
 Higher-order functions over method dispatch.
 Options over nulls).

 This was the hardest constraint.
-I’m not used to functional programming so I needed to change the way I think.
-Which is kind of hard in 45 minutes… Even writing the first test wasn’t easy.
+I'm not used to functional programming so I needed to change the way I think, which is hard in 45 minutes… Even writing the first test wasn’t easy.

-Finally, we wrote specific functions for every functionality (one for each rule, one to count the number of neighbours…) then compose them.
+Finally, we wrote specific functions for every functionality (one for each rule, one to count the number of neighbors…) then composed them.

 ### 5th iteration